FaeroDev/readme-generator/README.md

   If you choose another directory and want to use the shell scripts, you will need to change the referenced directory in the scripts.

   *Optional -- to use the shell scripts you must include the file in you PATH.
-Use rmgen.cmd for Powershell and CMD, and rmgen for linux and other bash.*
+Use `rmgen.cmd` for Powershell and CMD, and `rmgen` for Linux and other bash.*
   - Linux -bash (or Windows Sunsytem for Linux) : /usr/bin/ is a common location in PATH for scripts
   - Windows - Powershell or Command Line : C:/Windows/System32 is commonly in PATH
   - Gitbash for Windows : /c/'program files'/Git/usr/bin is in PATH